Balqiskinanti/MADFit/README.md

 # MADFit :muscle:

 MADFit is a health & wellness mobile application that motivates users to take care of their health.
 The aim is to encourage people to watch their diet and exercise.
-The audience for our application would be for people interested in fitness.
+The audience for our application would be for people interested in keeping fit and healthy.

 By:
 * Balqis Kinanti Haldi Heryputri : S10204973